 Timothy C. Hain,

 Main ITG/TTG page.
 Please read our disclaimer.
 Last edited: February 2, 2017

 Sometimes (rarely) an attempt is made to provide a "vent" with a second small hole in the TM.
 The idea is to ensure that the drug leaves the middle ear after 30 minutes.
-This seems to be a reasonable procedure to us, at least for people who are unable to clear the drug after 30 minutes.
-This can be ascertained by looking to see if the drug is in the middle ear (perhaps it would be a good idea to use a colored solution ?).
+Clearance of the solution can be ascertained by looking to see if the drug is in the middle ear (perhaps it would be a good idea to use a colored solution ?).